 BVPS combined with Price gives a rough idea of the collateral on one's investment.
 BVPS and Price are usually measured together as the P/B ratio, or Price-to-Book ratio.

-The Value Investing framework of Benjamin Graham — Warren Buffett's mentor — states that a stock for Defensive investment should have:
+Graham required that a stock for Defensive investment should have:

 6. Current price should not be more than 15 times average earnings of the past three years.